Staying safe in winter weather

 Some local roads are cleared of snow and ice by your local council in line with the priorities of their winter road maintenance plans.

 They may also clear pavements and footpaths.
-If they don't do this, you may need to do it yourself.
-There's information about how to do this safely on the GOV.UK website.
+If they do not do this, you may need to do it yourself.
+There's information about how to clear pavements and footpath safely on GOV.UK.

 Black ice on roads and pavements